-Thanks to AI-driven automation platforms, many of us are progressing well into achieving personalization.
+Thanks to AI-driven automation platforms, many of us are progressing well into achieving personalization through UX and UI.
 I carefully used the words “progressing well into achieving personalization” because personalization is clearly – a continuous process – and not just a one-time effort.

-Trying not to sell you a platform here, in a nutshell, automation platforms take signals from multiple data sources including location, demographic, psychographic, behaviour, lifestyle, interests, device, and browser information etc. Analyze customer patterns, do the segmentation, evaluate intent, and trigger next best recommendation based on individual’s needs, preferences, and expectation from the customer journey.
+Trying not to sell you a platform here, in a nutshell, automation platforms take signals from multiple data sources including location, demographic, psychographic, behaviour, lifestyle, interests, device, and browser information etc. Analyze customer patterns, do the segmentation, evaluate intent, and trigger next best recommendation based on an individual’s needs, preferences, and expectation from the customer journey.

 But collecting information from these data sources and analyzing them is the heavy lifting intelligent algorithms will do for us.
 What should we be doing to ensure success in the personalization process to create an unforgettable customer journey?

 Here’s my list of quick reminders

 It all starts with understanding the evolving needs, lifestyle, social, and behavioural patterns of our customers throughout their journey.
 So, let’s ensure all data sources are integrated, to achieve a unified view.
 This sets the foundation for segmentation exercises and mapping of customer journeys, and without it, we won’t get far.